GET THE BOARD ON BOARD

 How can we avoid punishing people for needing a permanent desk for their work?

-Find cheerleaders across the company
+Find cheerleaders across the ORGANISATION

 That’s not to say a move to agile working demands some wide-ranging stakeholder consultation before it proceeds.
 It really boils down to finding advocates – cheerleaders – across different teams and departments that will champion the move and help to seed positive associations about it amongst those they work with.